rtswstudio/OpenETLAgent/README.md

 ### Transform

-The **Transform** phase involves manipulating the incoming data, for example:
+The **Transform** phase involves manipulating the data.
+Built-in plugins include support for:

-* Modifying column names (dropping, renaming)
-* Modifying column values (anonymizing)
+* Formatting date values
-* Formatting dates and numbers
+* Formatting numeric values
+* Dropping columns
+* Masking columns (for example anonymizing data)
+* Renaming columns
+* Trimming string values

 ### Format

 The **Format** phase is a separation from the traditional ETL model, but very much necessary.
-Before loading the data, we need to define the output format, for example:
+Before loading the data, we need to define the output format.
+Built-in plugins include support for:

-* CSV files
+* CSV
 * JSON
-* SQL statements
+* JDBC (SQL statements)

 ### Load

-The **Load** phase involves writing the data into a destination system, for example:
+The **Load** phase involves writing the data into a destination system.
+Built-in plugins include support for:

 * Console output
 * Local disk
 * Relational databases using JDBC

-## Connectors
+### Summary

+The **summary** phase is intended to save metrics (for example number of tables, columns and rows processed, as well as any warnings or errors) concerning the run.
+Built-in plugins include support for:

+* Console output
+* Local disk
+* HTTP (POST)
+* OpenETL Portal

 ## Download

+### Requirements

+* Java 1.8 or above
+* Apache Ant 1.6.5 or above (if building from source)
+* JUnit 4.12 or above (if running tests)

 ### Build from Source

 * Clone this repository
-* Make sure you have `ant` installed
+* Make sure you have `java` and `ant` installed
 * From the repository root, run `ant -f build.xml`
 * After the build is finished, you will see the resulting JAR file in the `dist` directory, for example `openetl-agent-0.1.0.jar`
+* Check out the examples in the `examples` directory

 ## Usage